DirtyCred Remastered: how to turn an UAF into Privilege Escalation

 So the exploit workflow is:

-3. Insert io_uring fd inside an unbreakable cycle.
+fd inside an unbreakable cycle. - Issue an

-4. Issue an io_write request, which will be paused using the page fault handler.
+request, which will be paused using the page fault handler. - Trigger the

 This is what happens inside the filp cache: